L-1B VISA/ STATUS – SPECIALIZED KNOWLEDGE TRANSFEREE

 The family members of L-1B workers (spouse and children below 21 years old and not married) are eligible to obtain L-2.
 They may accompany the L-1B transferee and remain in the United States.
 Moreover, those individuals with L-2 status may attend schools and the spouse of the transferee can apply for an employment authorization and when approved, the spouse may work at any legal jobs.

 You Need an Immigration Visa Attorney for your L1-B Visa

 Obtaining a visa could be a tedious process.
 From the bureaucratic requirements to documentations; fees and interviews– you need an expert legal assistance to go through the process.

-At The Law Office of Marcin Podskarbi, our goal is to help you through your visa application.
+At The Law Offices of Marcin Podskarbi, our goal is to help you through your visa application.
 We help you obtain the visa you need with our expert immigration assistance.
 Having an immigration expert working for you means you do not have to put in as much effort in your application– we are here with you every step of the way.

 We know the process by heart.
 Having assisted countless of clients with their immigration-related issues and applications; we have the right set of experience and expertise to effectively and efficiently assist you with your visa application.

 We're Here to Help Every Step Of The Way

 8335 Sunset Blvd, Suite 205 West Hollywood, California 90069